lumalav/CAP6135_FinalProject/README.md

 ## Exploitation

-To breach the app we just need to call it and introduce the malicious ldap server endpoint as an [HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)
+Now, we just need to call the app and introduce the malicious ldap server endpoint as an [HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)

 ```bash
 #Notice that we are including the endpoint given by the exploitation tool.